FridayAgboro/Palmora-HR-Project-DSA-/README.md

 ## Creating the Dashboard
 Started the creation of the Dashboard by Inserting a "Text Box" at the top of the Canvas and Typed in the Project Title and my name.
-I used the "Card" to highlight major indices of my findings
+I used the "Card" to highlight major figures in my findings
 1. **Total Number of Employees:** I inserted the card, selected Name and set it to count of name.
 2. **Number of Female Employees:** I inserted the card, selected Gender, set it to count of gender and filter it to female.
 3. **Number of Male Employees:** I inserted the card, selected Gender, set it to count of gender and filter it to male.